Oscillating singular integral operators on compact Lie groups revisited: Proof of the main theorem

-So, in view of this argument, from now, let us suppose that the diameter of the support of $K$ is small, for instance, that where $0<c<1$ is small enough, and that $T$ is an arbitrary operator of the list $\{ T_j^\varepsilon\}_{1\leq j\leq N(\varepsilon)}$.
+From now, let us suppose that the diameter of the support of $K$ is small, for instance, that where $0<c\leq 1$ is small enough.
 In particular, we can take $c$ small enough in order that we can guarantee that the exponential mapping is a diffeomorphism between two small neighborhoods $\nu'$ and $\nu$ of the identity element $e$ and of the origin $0\in \mathfrak{g}\cong \mathbb{R}^n,$ respectively.

 For $\varepsilon>0$ define

 Now, for any $j,$ define

 and Note that